Mirel Wagner / Jenine Irabagon

-Mirel Wagner's songs are like a smooth, polished pebbles thrown into a bottomless pond, drops of life that set the darkness rippling.
-Her acoustic balladry is as far as you’ll get from clichéd coffeehouse folk, having more to do with the primeval darkness of Swans than Bob Dylan.
-Raised in a quiet suburb of Helsinki, her background couldn't be more conventional.
-But the nine songs of her self-titled debut distill the very essence of darkness, the hollowed-out bones of the blues.
-They seem ancient, worn, and honest.
-When the Cellar Children See the Light of Day is a cohesive set of songs, written in a log cabin on the peninsula of Hailuoto in northern Finland.
-It traces the melody absentmindedly—at times playful, at other times chilling, they are difficult to pin down.
+Mirel Wagner's acoustic balladry is more reminiscent of the primeval darkness of Swans than of Bob Dylan.
+Raised in a quiet suburb of Helsinki, Finland, her background couldn't be more conventional, but the nine songs of her self-titled debut distill the very essence of the blues.
+Her second album, When the Cellar Children See the Light of Day, is a cohesive set of songs written in a log cabin on the peninsula of Hailuoto in northern Finland.
+It traces the melody absentmindedly, at times playful and at other times chilling.

 Watch Wagner's video for "Oak Tree" from her forthcoming album: